Aydilge

 Aydilge Sarp (born June 25, 1979) is a Turkish writer, poet and singer-songwriter.

 Biography

 Aydilge Sarp was born in 1979 in Kütahya, Turkey.
 Her Circassian mother, Faika Özer writes poetry and novels, with a release of more than ten books.
 Aydilge passed the entrance exam to the TRT Radio Children's Choir (TRT Radyosu Çocuk Korusu) when she was eight years old.
 At the age of 14 she was given her first electric guitar and started composing her own songs.
 Later she performed in bars while she attended secondary school at Türk Eğitim Derneği Ankara Koleji.
-Having completed her studies at the American Culture and Literature in Başkent University in Ankara with flying colours, she moved to Istanbul.
-Aydilge studied Radio, Television and Cinema at Istanbul University.
+After having completed her studies of American Culture and Literature in Başkent University in Ankara Aydilge moved to Istanbul where she studied Radio, Television and Cinema at Istanbul University.

 Writer

 Aydilge published her first volume of short stories in 1998 under the title Kalemimin Ucundaki Düşler (Thoughts From My Pen).
 Her first novel, Bulimia Sokağı (Bulemia Street), published in 2002 was followed by Altın Aşk Vuruşu (The Thrust of Golden Love) in 2004.